-Scalp reconstruction restores the appearance of the scalp after traumatic injuries, removal of skin cancers, or hair loss.
+As with any reconstructive surgery, scalp reconstruction restores the appearance of the scalp after traumatic injuries, removal of skin cancers or hair loss.
 Scalp skin is very different from the skin of the rest of the face.
 The skin is hair bearing, thicker and non-elastic.
 Small and medium sized defects of the scalp may be repaired with mobilized adjacent scalp skin.
 Large defects of scalp skin cannot be repaired with transfer of adjacent scalp due to inflexibility of skin.
 In these situations, scalp tissue expansion or skin grafting from another part of the body will be necessary.